Nemi ships: Recovery

 Local fishermen had long been aware of the existence of the wrecks, and had explored them and removed small artefacts, often using grappling hooks to pull up pieces, which they sold to tourists.
-In 1446, Cardinal Prospero Colonna and Leon Battista Alberti followed up on the stories regarding the remains and discovered them lying at a depth of 18.3 m, which at that time was too deep for effective salvage.
+In 1446, His Eminence Prospero Cardinal Colonna and Leon Battista Alberti followed up on the stories regarding the remains and discovered them lying at a depth of 18.3 m, which at that time was too deep for effective salvage.
 They damaged the ships by using ropes with hooks to tear planks from them.
 Alberti learned little more than the type of wood and that it was covered in lead sheathing.
 In 1535, Francesco De Marchi dived on the wreck using a diving helmet.
 His finds included bricks, marble paving stones, bronze, copper, lead artefacts, and a great number of timber beams.
 From material recovered he added the knowledge that mortise and tenon joints had been used in their construction.
 Despite the successful salvage of entire structures and parts, there was no academic interest in the ships, so no further research was performed.
 The objects recovered were lost and their fate remains unknown.

-By 1827, interest had revived and it had become a widespread belief that earlier material recovered had either been part of a temple to Diana or was from the villa of Julius Caesar cited by Suetonius.
+By 1827, interest had revived and it had become a widespread belief that earlier material recovered either had been part of a temple to Diana or was from the villa of Julius Caesar cited by Suetonius.
 Annesio Fusconi built a floating platform from which to raise the wrecks.
 Several of his cables broke, and he called a halt until he could find stronger cables.
 When he returned, he found that the locals had dismantled his platform to make wine barrels.
 This led him to abandon the project.